-Our lead targeted oncology product candidate, IK-930, is an oral small molecule inhibitor of the transcriptional enhanced associate domain, or TEAD, transcription factor in the Hippo signaling pathway.
+Our lead targeted oncology product candidate, IK-930, is an oral, paralog-selective, small molecule inhibitor of the transcriptional enhanced associate domain, or TEAD, transcription factor in the Hippo signaling pathway.
 The Hippo pathway is genetically altered in approximately 10% of human cancers and is widely accepted as a prevalent driver of cancer pathogenesis and a mediator of poor outcomes for patients.
 In our ongoing first-in-human clinical trial, we are focusing on indications that provide the potential for rapid clinical development to achieve proof-of-concept, such as NF2 deficient mesothelioma and solid tumors with YAP1 or TAZ gene fusions, including epithelioid hemangioendothelioma, in which 100% of patients have Hippo pathway alterations.
 In October 2021, our Investigational New Drug Application, or IND, for IK-930 was accepted by the FDA and we subsequently initiated a first-in-human Phase 1 clinical trial to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics, and preliminary antitumor activity of IK-930 in patients with advanced solid tumors with or without gene alterations in the Hippo pathway.
 The first patient was dosed in January 2022.
 IK-930 received orphan drug designation in mesothelioma from the U.S. Food and Drug Administration ("FDA") in March 2022.
-We also plan to assess IK-930 in combination with other targeted therapies across several indications, including EGFR mutated non-small cell lung cancer and KRAS mutated cancers.
+We also plan to assess IK-930 in combination with other targeted therapies across several indications, including with osimirtinib in EGFR mutated non-small cell lung cancer and with MEK inhibitors in KRAS mutated cancers.
+Initial data from the program is expected in 2023.